phamao/Project/README.md

 - `known_songs.txt`: This text file tracks all the songs that have already been searched so that they will not be searched on subsequent runs.
 If it is not deleted, the search will begin midway through `charts.csv`, which may or may not cause issues depending on your purposes.

 - `lyrics/*`: Deleting all the files in the `lyrics/` directory will ensure that future searches are actually saving each song.
+If you do not, each file will be overwritten, and it will be harder to confirm if songs are being saved.

 - `20XX/*`: The year directories contain the songs in `known_songs.txt`; therefore, if `known_songs.txt` has been deleted and you wish to run `songs_by_year.py`, these directores should be empty.